jgurtowski/pb_ec/README.md

 $> cd test
 $> ../correct.sh pbread.test.fa

 A file pbread.test.fa.corrected will be produced.
-The pipeline is using the test/utg.test.fa as the short-unitigs for correction.
-You blast both the pbread.test.fa (uncorrected read) and pbread.test.fa.corrected to the Oryza Sativa genome and find that the uncorrected read has ~85% identity while the corrected read has >99% identity.
+The pipeline is using the short-read unitigs in test/utg.test.fa for correction.
+If you blast both the pbread.test.fa (uncorrected read) and pbread.test.fa.corrected to the Oryza Sativa genome you will find that the uncorrected read has ~85% identity while the corrected read has >99% identity.